jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel ~~5.4~~5.5, which supports the usage of the Intel Wi-Fi 6 AX201 module.

-You can watch a [video](https://youtu.be/EAh_p1I007o) showing how [scenario 1](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-1-two-virtual-machines-directly-connected) works.
+You can watch a [video](https://youtu.be/EAh_p1I007o) showing how [scenario 1](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-1-two-virtual-machines-directly-connected) works (there is some changes in the parameters, since the scripts are now more general and the network interfaces may be in the same network or in different networks, using if_names.txt... files)..

 You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how [scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-2-ue---free5gc---proxy) works (using [i2CAT's scripts](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-the-free5gc-testbed), to be updated with UGR's ones).